 Clinical trials are research studies that look at new ways to prevent, detect, or treat diseases and conditions, including bipolar disorder.
 During clinical trials, treatments might be new drugs or new combinations of drugs, new surgical procedures or devices, or new ways to use existing treatments.
 The goal of clinical trials is to determine if a new test or treatment works and is safe.
 Although individual participants may benefit from being part of a clinical trial, participants should be aware that the primary purpose of a clinical trial is to gain new scientific knowledge so that others may be better helped in the future.

-Please Note: Decisions about whether to participate in a clinical trial, and which ones are best suited for a given individual, are best made in collaboration with your licensed health professional.
+Please Note: Decisions about whether to apply for a clinical trial and which ones are best suited for a given individual are best made in collaboration with your licensed health professional.

 How Do I Find Clinical Trials at NIMH/NIH?

 Scientists at NIMH study many subjects including cognition, genetics, epidemiology, and psychiatry.
 The studies take place at the National Institutes of Health (NIH) Clinical Center in Bethesda, Maryland, and require regular visits.
 After the initial phone interview, participants come to an appointment at the clinic and meet with a clinician.
 Visit Join a Study: Bipolar Disorder – Adults or Join a Study: Bipolar Disorder – Children for more information.

 How Do I Find a Clinical Trial Near Me?